 THE ORIGINS OF GRANDMILLENNIAL STYLE — OR GRANNY CHIC

 Millennials are famous — or should we say infamous — for their desire to be unique and authentic, their penchant for old-fashioned ways, and their eco-friendly, sustainability-conscious mindset.
-All these elements have worked together to create a growing group of grandmillennial influencers that have an appreciation for things that their grandparents valued with a uniquely millennial twist.
+All these elements have worked together to create a growing group of grandmillennial influencers who appreciate things that their grandparents valued with a uniquely millennial twist.
 Good examples of this are — a needlepoint pillow (grandparents) with a funny saying like — “I prefer not to” (millennial).
 Or large floral pattern wallpaper (grandparents) with a minimalist-style vegan leather chair (millennial).

 The author, who identifies as a grandmillennial, first started to see these images pop up on her Instagram feed of charmingly excessive floral interiors from Sister Parish, pictures of fluffy hydrangeas in thrifted vases, knitting projects, and vintage Laura Ashley.
-It was then she realized there were a lot of people who shared her love for granny chic style — and thus the term grandmillenial was born.
+She realized there were a lot of people who shared her love for granny chic style — and thus the term grandmillenial was born.

 Photo Courtesy of Sister Parish